rodriguesmafalda/de-project-seattle-library/README.md

 ## 📦 Dataset

 - **Source**: [Seattle Public Library – Checkouts by Title](https://data.seattle.gov/Community-and-Culture/Checkouts-by-Title/tmmm-ytt6)
-- **Description**: Records of books, eBooks, and other media checked out from Seattle Public Library branches.
+- **Description**: This dataset contains records of books, eBooks, audiobooks, and other materials checked out from Seattle Public Library branches.
+Each record includes detailed information such as the title, creator, material type, usage class (physical or digital), checkout date, and the number of checkouts.
+- **Full Dataset Scope**: The original dataset spans from 2005 to 2023, containing millions of records across various material types and library branches.
 - **Subset selected**:
   - **Years**: 2018, 2019, and 2020
   - **Material Types**: All types (BOOK, EBOOK, AUDIOBOOK, etc.)
-  - **Fields**: Title, Creator, Material Type, Checkout Date, Checkout Year, Checkout Month, Usage Class
+  - **Fields Used**: Title, Creator, Material Type, Checkout Year, Checkout Month, Usage Class, Checkouts, Checkout Type, ISBN, Publisher, Subjects, Publication Year
+- **Reason for Selection**:

-This subset was chosen to maintain a manageable project size while still allowing meaningful trend analysis.
+A subset of three years (2018–2020) was selected to maintain a manageable project size while still allowing meaningful trend and categorical analysis.
+This subset enables building an end-to-end pipeline, ensuring performance and visualization clarity without overwhelming processing resources.
 ---

 ## 🛠️ Architecture